 Start of the private beta for the Procurement App.
 The first tests are being run with Mission Control.

 Closed beta phase for the procurement app begins.
 Customers test Zaikio Procurement in live use.
 First partners are connected to Zaikio.

-Apps for all types of tasks become available in the App Store.
-Public launch of Zaikio Vault.
-Closed beta phase of Mission Control.
+Zaikio App Store is available to the public.
+Apps for all kinds of tasks become available in the App Store.

 Public launch of Mission Control.
-The apps in the Zaikio App Store can communicate with each other.
-Printers can book the apps they need for their business with just a few clicks of the mouse.
+Apps in the Zaikio App Store can exchange data.
+Printers can book all the apps they need for their business via the App Store with just a few clicks of the mouse.